-Exception and Type of Mnemonic Operation 1 Processor Response Round to nearest If sign of result is positive, set OE flag, and return +∞.
+Exception and Mnemonic Type of Operation 1 Processor Response Round to nearest If sign of result is positive, set OE flag, and return +∞.
 If sign of result is negative, set OE flag, and return -∞.
-Round toward +∞ If sign of result is positive, set OE flag, and return +∞.
+Round toward + ∞ If sign of result is positive, set OE flag, and return +∞.
 If sign of result is negative, set OE flag, and return finite negative number with largest magnitude.
-Overflow exception (OE) Round toward -∞ If sign of result is positive, set OE flag, and return finite positive number with largest magnitude.
+Overflow exception (OE) Round toward - ∞ If sign of result is positive, set OE flag, and return finite positive number with largest magnitude.
 If sign of result is negative, set OE flag, and return -∞.
 Round toward 0 If sign of result is positive, set OE flag and return finite positive number with largest magnitude.
 If sign of result is negative, set OE flag and return finite negative number with largest magnitude.
 Underflow exception (UE) If result is both denormal (tiny) and inexact, set UE flag and return denormalized result.
 If result is denormal (tiny) but not inexact, return denormalized result but do not set UE flag.
-Without overflow or underflow Set PE flag, return rounded result, write C1 condition code to specify round-up (C1 = 1) or not round-down $(C1 = 0)$.
-Precision exception (PE) With masked overflow or underflow Set PE flag and respond as for the OE or UE exceptions.
-With unmasked overflow or underflow for register destination Set PE flag, respond as for the OE or UE exception, and call OE or UE service routine.
+Without overflow or underflow Set PE flag, return rounded result, write C1 condition code to specify round-up (C1 = 1) or not round-down (C1 = 0).
+Precision exception With masked overflow or underflow Set PE flag and respond as for the OE or UE exceptions.
+(PE) With unmasked overflow or underflow for register destination Set PE flag, respond as for the OE or UE exception, and call OE or UE service routine.
 With unmasked overflow or underflow for memory destination Ignore PE exception, and assert FERR# as for an unmasked exception.
 The destination and the TOP are not changed.
+Note: 1.
+See "Instruction Summary" on page 313 for the types of instructions.